Samuele Bersani

-Samuele Bersani (born 1 October 1970, in Rimini, Italy) is an Italian singer-songwriter.
+Samuele Bersani (born 1 October 1970) is an Italian singer-songwriter.
 He received the "Mia Martini" Critics Award at the Sanremo Music Festival in 2000 and in 2012, with the songs "Replay" and "Un pallone", respectively.

-His best known songs also include "Giudizi universali", released in 1997 and certified in 2017 as a platinum-selling single by the Federation of the Italian Music Industry, and "Spaccacuore", which was later covered by Italian singer Laura Pausini.
+His best known songs also include "Giudizi universali", released in 1997 and certified in 2017 as a platinum-selling single by the Federation of the Italian Music Industry, and "Spaccacuore," which was later covered by Italian singer Laura Pausini.
+He wrote the lyrics of Lucio Dalla's song "Canzone."

-In 2000, Bersani recorded the soundtrack of the film Chiedimi se sono felice, by Aldo, Giovanni e Giacomo.
+In 2000, Bersani recorded the soundtrack of the film Chiedimi se sono felice, by Aldo, Giovanni & Giacomo.

 In 2007, he won the Amnesty International Italy "Voci per la liberta" Award for "Occhiali rotti", a song included in his album L'aldiqua (2006) and written in memory of journalist Enzo Baldoni.
 His record Cinema Samuele received the Targa Tenco for Best Album in 2021.

 Biography

-1970–1991: Childhood and early beginnings
+1970–1991: childhood and early beginnings

 Samuele Bersani was born on 1 October 1970 in Rimini, in the Emilia-Romagna region of Italy.
 His father was a music teacher, while his mother was an employee, and she also became the vice-mayor of Cattolica, the town in which he grew up.
 He studied at the classical lyceum, but he left school a few months before his "maturity exam".

 While he was a teenager, Bersani played in several local bands and took part in local singing competitions.
 In 1991, he met Italian singer-songwriter Lucio Dalla before a concert Dalla was going to give in San Benedetto del Tronto, in Central Italy.
 Bersani asked Dalla to listen to a recording of his original song "Il mostro", and a few minutes later Dalla's producer, Renzo Cremonini, told him to open the concert performing the song.
 Bersani was then chosen as the opening act for the remaining concerts of Dalla's Cambio tour.